zalun/zalun.github.io/NetPlayer/index.md

 ### Stop

 This is stop and restart button.
 I stop all clients and restart ``shairport``.
-I wanted it that way to be sure everything has stopped playing.
+I wanted it that way to be sure everything has stopped playing even if it wasn't run by pressing a button.

 ### Radio

 Stations are defined in ``settings.py``.
-Depending on the current state button is either switching lates played station or switching to the next one on the list.
+Depending on the current state pressing the button is either switching lates played station or switching to the next one on the list.

 ### Music